vinay-jose/vinay-jose/README.md

 ### <div align="center">I am K X Vinay Jose, a Software Engineer and an AI Practitioner.</div>

 - ⚙️I’m currently a Senior Software Engineer at Hyreo Inc., Thiruvananthapuram.

-- ⚡Deep-diving into Generative AI models for NLP problems.
+- ⚡Deep-diving into LLMs & Generative models to solve Conversational AI problems.

+- 🔭Working on a personal portfolio website to learn frontend development.

 - ♂ He/Him